pramodya-rajapakse/CSE110-Lab1/index.md

 - Java
 - Python

 As for the CSE courses I have taken so far at UCSD, I have completed CSE 21, 15L, 100 and 105, and this quarter I am taking CSE 110, 101 and 150B.
-[Here](https://github.com/pramodya-rajapakse/cse15l-lab-reports) is a link to my work for CSE-15L, and a short example of a shell script I wrote for one of the labs is:
+[Here](https://github.com/pramodya-rajapakse/cse15l-lab-reports) is a link to my work for CSE-15L, and a short snippet of a shell script I wrote for one of the labs is:
 ```
 git clone $1 $REPO_PATH
 if [[ $? -ne 0 ]]